ulemjmunkhtur/knn_neural_network/README.md

 - moons_fixed_dataset_exp.csv: Experiment 3: Results of the fixed dataset using make_moons.
 - moons_variable_dataset_exp.csv: Experiment 4: Results of the variable dataset using make_moons.

-**knn_experiment.py**: This script contains the main experiment code for running different initialization methods, sample configurations, and mixup strategies.
+**knn_experiment.py**: main experiment code for running different initialization methods, sample configurations, and mixup strategies.
 **requirements.txt**: This file lists all the Python dependencies required to run the project.
 Install them using the command pip install -r requirements.txt.
-**test_significance.py**: This script performs ANOVA and regression analysis on the experiment results to determine the significance and impact of different configurations.
+**test_significance.py**:  performs ANOVA and regression analysis on the experiment results to determine the significance and impact of different configurations.